Skip to main content

 Prostate Health Surveillance

 A primary area of focus for men on TRT is prostate health.
 The historical concern was that elevating testosterone could promote the growth of prostate cancer.
-Modern evidence, particularly from large-scale studies like the TRAVERSE trial, has substantially mitigated this concern, showing no increased risk of with TRT in appropriately screened men.
+Modern evidence, particularly from large-scale studies like the TRAVERSE trial, has substantially mitigated this concern, showing no increased risk of high-grade prostate cancer with TRT in appropriately screened men.
 The assessment strategy is one of careful vigilance.

 • Prostate-Specific Antigen (PSA) ∞ This is a protein produced by the prostate gland.
 Before starting therapy, a baseline PSA is established.
 TRT can cause a modest increase in PSA, typically bringing it to a level consistent with age-matched men who are not hypogonadal.
 The monitoring protocol focuses on the rate of change.
 A significant or rapid increase in PSA would prompt further urological evaluation.
 The Endocrine Society guidelines suggest a urological consultation for confirmed PSA increments greater than 1.4 ng/mL within the first year of treatment or a total PSA level consistently above 4.0 ng/mL.